johndeu/media-services-dotnet-functions-integration/media-functions-for-logic-app/Lab/README.md

 Figure : Deploy to Azure button

-1. Option 2: In Azure Portal, type “deploy” in the search bar, and select “Deploy a custom template” (Figure 5).
+b.
+Option 2: In Azure Portal, type “deploy” in the search bar, and select
+    “Deploy a custom template” (Figure 5).